ShimmiChristo/shimmin-blog-starter/content/players/evan/index.md

 handicap: 22
 ---

-A MVP year in 2023.
-Let's see how he does in 2024.
+After a MVP year in 2023.
+He had a solid showing in 2024.
+We'll see if he can continue to secure points for Blue.